DOSull/Spatial-Data-Science/labs/week-04/spatial-data-manipulation-03-spatial-joins.md

 Now for a slightly more challenging question:

 ### **Question 5**
 #### Make a simple map from the `abb.counts` dataset using the new count variable `n` to colour the dots associated with the listings.
 You've already used the `tm_dots` function in previous steps, and it will work here also.
-You can use all the same options available in the `tm_polygons` function for making choroplethm maps that you have seen previously (palettes, styles, etc.).
+You can use all the same options available in the `tm_polygons` function for making choropleth maps that you have seen previously (palettes, styles, etc.).
 If you are feeling adventurous you could instead use `tm_bubbles` which will let you scale symbols according to a number with a `size` option.
 Include your map output and a short write up explaining what you think the map shows.
 (35%)

 ## Another join, also, dropping geometries
 Hopefully you had fun making that map, but really, it's kind of a dumb map.
-The counts it contains are meaningfully associated with the tracts, not with the listings, so we need another this time of the counts we have worked so hard to create, back on to the tract dataset.
+The counts it contains are meaningfully associated with the tracts, not with the listings, so we need another join this time of the counts we have worked so hard to create, back on to the tract dataset.

 We could do a spatial join, but just so you know how to do it, here is how we drop the geometry from a spatial dataset, so it becomes a plain dataframe, and then we can apply a plain `inner_join` instead.
-Tthis is really just so you know how to do this, if needed, although it makes sense, since as we have seen the spatial information in `abb.counts` is kind of meaningless now anyway, and the information we really need is contained in the `n` and `TRACT` attributes.
+Tthis is really just so you know how to do this, if needed.
+Even so, it makes sense, since as we have seen the spatial information in `abb.counts` is kind of meaningless now anyway, and the information we really need is contained in the `n` and `TRACT` attributes.

-You might think if you have been paying attention that a `select` operation would work here, but `select` will fail to drop a `geom` attribute even if you tell it to
+You might think if you have been paying attention that a `select` operation would work here, but `select` **will fail to drop** a `geom` (or `geometry`) attribute even if you tell it to

 ```{r}
 abb.counts %<>%